Beginner’s Guide to Driving the Florida Keys Highway

 Add-on: South Florida National Parks

-If you have more time, consider adding these epic national park stops to your itinerary:
+If you have more time, consider adding these amazing national park stops to your itinerary:

-Everglades National Park: Airboats, wildlife, and wetlands (just 1 hour from Miami)
+Everglades National Park: Airboats, alligators, and beautiful wetlands (just 1 hour from Miami)

-Biscayne National Park: Mostly underwater and ideal for boat tours and snorkeling
+Biscayne National Park: Mostly underwater and ideal for boat tours, snorkeling, and paddling

 Dry Tortugas National Park: Reachable by ferry or seaplane from Key West.
-Historic Fort Jefferson + crystal-clear water + coral reefs = totally worth it
+Historic Fort Jefferson + crystal-clear water + coral reefs = magical day trip!

 Everglades National Park